tstatler/doctools/guides/node/standard/README.md

     "engines" : { "node": ">=0.10.22" }

-Currently, the supported versions are 0.8.26 and 0.10.22.

 If this field is undefined when you publish your application, the latest supported Node.js version is used.